TexasInstruments/edgeai-tensorlab/edgeai_torchtoolkit/xao/surgery/v2/docs/details.md

 ># PyTorch Model Surgery
 ---
-This repository is a model surgery API that will make the models TIDL friendly by changing their inner structure using [torch.fx](https://pytorch.org/docs/stable/fx.html) package.
+This module implements is a model surgery API that can be used to replace layers (operators, functionals, modules) and make models TIDL friendly. [torch.fx](https://pytorch.org/docs/stable/fx.html) package is used for this replacement.

 <center>
 <br><img src="Images/Intro_diagram.png"  width = "60%" alt="" /><br>